Updated: January 17, 2017 by Dave LeClair

 Fortunately, speaker prices have dropped like a rock over the last decade.
 Just $100 will buy you a sound-system easily capable of handling a living room or home office.
-Here are five great picks among affordable speakers.
+Here are five awesome picks among affordable speakers.

 Creative’s GigaWorks line is designed to package good sound quality into an attractive design at an afford price.
 And it works.
 Compared to most inexpensive systems, the GigaWorks speakers look worth their weight in gold.
-They feature attractive drivers, which can be covered or exposed, and one speaker is adorned with several adjustment knobs that look and feel solid for a system priced under $100.
+They feature quality drivers, which can be covered or exposed, and one speaker is adorned with several adjustment knobs that look and feel solid for a system priced under $100.

 Sound quality is excellent, as well.
-Both professional reviews and customers have raved about the GigaWorks T20; as a result, it’s one of the top 20 best-rated PC sound systems on Amazon.
+Both professional reviews and customers rave about the GigaWorks T20; as a result, it’s one of the top 20 best-rated PC sound systems on Amazon.
 The only downfall is an absent subwoofer, and the system isn’t wired to have one added later.
 That means buyers who want deep, thumping bass should look elsewhere.

 Oh, did someone say deep, thumping bass?
 Well, here you go – the Cyber Acoustics CA-3602A.
 Currently an Amazon.com PC speaker best-seller and top-rated product, this budget system seems to strike a perfect balance between quality and price.
 It offers two speakers and a 5-inch subwoofer for less than $40.